Art (ART)

 Prerequisite(s): ART 97 Fee course

-Introduces techniques and artistic perspectives on interactivity and computationally-generated visual composition for New Media Artists.
+Introduces techniques and artistic perspectives on interactivity and computationally generated visual composition.
 Nonlinear, dynamic, and generative approaches to composition, animation, video, and data processing are covered.

-Note: This course is recommended for students planning to take ART 143 and ART 198.
+Note: Recommended for students planning to take ART 143 and ART 198.
+May be taken twice for credit.

 ART 147.
 Video Art.
 3 Units